Export, Innovate, Invest - The Canadian Trade Commissioner Service

 - Since 2006, over $9 billion in support of science, technology, and the growth of innovative firms—fostering a world-class research and innovation system that supports Canadian businesses and economic growth.

 Over the last few years, the Government of Canada has increased its focus and placed more emphasis on science, technology and innovation as key elements of growing Canada's national prosperity.
 This is reflected in the Government of Canada’s most recent budgets.

-- Budget 2010 featured the 5 year renewal of the International Science and Technology Partnerships Program (ISTPP).
+- Budget 2010 featured the 5 year renewal of the Canadian International Innovation Program (CIIP).

 - In Budget 2011, the Government of Canada introduced measures to support SMEs, drive innovation in Canada’s digital economy, strengthen Canada’s research advantage, and foster commercialization and business innovation.

 - In Budget 2012, over $1.1 billion in direct R&D investments and $500 million in venture capital funding was announced.

 - Budget 2013 included a key focus on supporting entrepreneurship, innovation and world-class research, with $60 million committed to expanding the services of business incubators and accelerators, and another $100 million to invest in the firms graduating from these programs.

 - Budget 2014 included the Global Markets Action Plan: The Blueprint for Creating Jobs and Opportunities for Canadians through Trade to support the pursuit of commercial success by Canadian companies, innovators and investors in key foreign markets.

 Canadians are global innovators with strong capabilities across a wide range of sectors.
 From breakthroughs in medicine to advancements in communications technologies, Canadian innovations have transformed the world.
 Canada’s research and technological advantage is clearly evident in its reputation of excellence across four key sectors: